At CPAC, Conservatives Paint Trump Re-Election Argument In Bold Colors

 Instead, it's the culture wars that now dominate.
 There was heavy talk of abortion from the main stage.
 Penny Nance of Concerned Women for America even proclaimed that Trump – Donald Trump – is "the most pro-life president in my lifetime."

-(That's despite the fact that Trump used to support abortion rights, and the fact that abortion rights opponents, including CWA, have heaped praise on former President George W. Bush's many anti-abortion rights policies.)
+(That's despite the fact that Trump used to support abortion rights and the fact that abortion rights opponents, including CWA, have heaped praise on former President George W. Bush's many anti-abortion-rights policies.)

-Former Wisconsin Gov. Scott Walker compared abortion to taking a baby home and murdering it.
+Former Wisconsin Gov. Scott Walker compared abortion to taking a baby home and killing it.

 For Raven, the painter, his artwork was inspired by a vision of Trump's potential restoration of America.
 Each brush stroke seemed to be full of symbolism.
 One of the tiny tears in the flag, for example, is a fetus, Raven pointed out.
 And there's a full-length wall in the painting along the border with Mexico.
 It includes a big, beautiful door.